Outdated site elements, i.e. what is no longer done?

 Thirdly, some people may have headphones on their ears while browsing the Internet (from which there is no sound at that time).
 Going to a site where the user does not expect to hear a single sound at all can be an unpleasant surprise.

-Fourthly, let's agree - this is extremely unprofessional.
-Just like using the Comic Sans font on the menu of a famous restaurant.
+Fourth, let's agree - this is extremely unprofessional.
+Just like using Comic Sans font on the menu of a famous restaurant.

-It's interesting that such reasons can be multiplied indefinitely.
-Background music should be avoided at all costs, unless its use is justified in some way (e.g. on a band's website, perhaps at a music event), although even in such cases this step should be justified.
+Interestingly, such reasons can be multiplied ad infinitum.
+Background music should be avoided at all costs unless its use is justified in some way (e.g. on a band's website, perhaps at a music event), although even in such cases the move should be justified.

 In any case, in all cases, the user should be able to immediately find the buttons responsible for full control over such content.